 TV is probably a major negative influence where money is concerned.
 There are two undeniable impressions that kids are likely to get from TV:

-- Everybody is rich, or are at least highly likely to always have as much money as they need for whatever it is they want to do at that moment, and
+- Everybody is rich, or is at least highly likely always to have as much money as they need for whatever it is they want to do at that moment, and

 - Except for criminal activities, the whole process of earning a living is highly de-emphasized in the lives of people on TV.